SS Groote Beer

-Groote Beer, originally the Victory ship SS Costa Rica Victory, was laid down on 22 March 1944, at the Permanente No. 1 yard at Richmond, California, and launched on 17 June 1944.
+Groote Beer, originally the Victory ship Costa Rica Victory, was laid down on 22 March 1944, at the Permanente No. 1 yard at Richmond, California, and launched on 17 June 1944.

 Costa Rica Victory

 Costa Rica Victory was used as troopship near the end of World War II operated by the American-Hawaiian Steamship Company.
 The ship’s United States Maritime Commission designation was VC2-S-AP3, hull number P No. 1 (1019), Victory #529.
 The Maritime Commission turned her over to a civilian contractor for operation.
 Victory ships were designed to replace the earlier Liberty Ships.
 Liberty ships were designed to be used just for WW2.
 Victory ships were designed to last longer and serve the US Navy after the war.
 The Victory ship differed from a Liberty ship in that they were: faster, longer and wider, taller, with a thinner stack set farther toward the superstructure and had a long raised forecastle.

 Costa Rica Victory and 96 other Victory ships were converted to troop ships to bring the US soldiers home as part of Operation Magic Carpet.
 These ships have accommodation for up to 1,600 troops, with fully ventilated and heated rooms.
 Many had troop warm bunks, a hospital, galleys, washrooms and public rooms.
 Costa Rica Victory duties were short-lived as the war came to an end.
 On 17 May 1945, the work started to convert Costa Rica Victory to a troopship.
 On 11 February 1945, Costa Rica Victor arrived in New York from Europe, with troops.
 On 13 July 1945, she departed Le Havre, France, for New York, with troops including the 13th Airborne Division.
 On 27 September 1945, she departed Southampton, England, and arrived 5 October 1945, in New York.
-Another trip was from Marseilles, France, to New York, through the Straits of Gibraltar.
+Another trip was from Marseille, France, to New York, through the Straits of Gibraltar.